VaporyDestiny/Html-Notes/HTML-CSS Notes/Domain 3/D3 Notes.md

 Relative vs Absolute Links
 : Relative links relate to files inside the website, for example `index.html`, `about.html`, `contact.html` :Absolute links are unique addresses such as `google.com`, `gmetric.net`, `wikipedia.org`

+## Navigating folders

+"../"
+: Goes up a folder

+"name of file"/
+: goes down into a folder of that name

+"name of file"."file extension"
+: runs that file

+map/area
+: The "map" element, along with the "area" element, allows for the creation of images that have spots on them that are clickable hyperlinks

+## Forms